sabiwara/aja/README.md

 at the moment.

-First, we don't think there is any real downside of shipping "too much": Aja is and aims to remain lightweight, with fast compile times as well as a modular structure.
+First, we don't think there is any real downside of shipping "too much": Aja is and aims to remain lightweight and keep a modular structure.
 You can just use what you need without suffering from what you don't.

 This lodash-like approach has benefits too: it aims to ship with a lot of convenience while introducing only